hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-create-resource.md

 `kubectl apply -f at-sample.yaml`{{execute}}`

-## Advanced: Printer Columns
+## Add Printer Column for Phase

 How about adding a printer column?
-The following build tags can be placed before type `At struct`.
+In the `example/at-sample.yaml`{{open}} file, replace the `At struct` so is has the added Kubebuilder markers (as comments) placed above the struct block.

 ```yaml
 // +kubebuilder:object:root=true